h1d31n455/MasterOfYourProcess/README.md

 # MasterOfYourProcess

 DickYoneOrYasuo v0.2
-- shit Q on so dont use it xD
+-  only shity Q so dont use it xD

 DickVayne v0.5a